-If you think you have fibromyalgia, visit your GP.
-Diagnosing fibromyalgia can be difficult, as there's no specific test to diagnose the condition.
+See a GP if you think you have fibromyalgia.
+Diagnosing fibromyalgia can be difficult as there's no specific test to diagnose the condition.

-The symptoms of fibromyalgia can vary and are similar to those of several other conditions.
+The symptoms of fibromyalgia can also vary from person to person and are similar to those of several other conditions.

-Your body will also be examined to check for visible signs of other conditions – for example, swollen joints may suggest arthritis, rather than fibromyalgia.
+They may also examine you to check for visible signs of other conditions – for example, swollen joints may suggest arthritis, rather than fibromyalgia.

 If you're found to have another condition, you could still have fibromyalgia as well.